 - Proof of regular income.

 Short term loans should only be taken if you can afford to pay the required monthly instalments.
-Otherwise, defaulting on your short term loan can damage your credit score and get you into more debt.
+Otherwise, defaulting on your loan can damage your credit score and get you into more debt.

 Popular short term loan searches